QuantLet/XFG3/cdf2quant/README.md

 - a: scalar, representing the probability level
 - l: a list containing x and y (see below)
 - x: the grid in x
-- TRUE: the values of the CDF on the grid x
+- y: the values of the CDF on the grid x

 Output:
 - q: scalar, the approximated quantile